Prague is pretty.

 Josefov (Jewish Quarter)

-Josefov refers to the Jewish Quarter, a neighborhood located within Stare Mesto (Old Town).
-It’s one of the most visited areas in Prague and where you’ll find six synagogues, the Jewish Ceremonial Hall, and the Old Jewish Cemetery (pictured below).
+On the first day of this 3 day Prague itinerary, head out to Josefov or the Jewish Quarter.
+Located within Stare Mesto (Old Town), it’s one of the most visited neighborhoods in Prague and where you’ll find six synagogues, the Jewish Ceremonial Hall, and the Old Jewish Cemetery (pictured below).